NasonovIvan/NasonovIvan/README.md

 I am studying Master of Science at Moscow State University at faculty of Physic.

 - Degree of Bachelor in the field of study Physics Lomonosov Moscow State University (2018-2022)
-- Engineer Institute of Control Sciences of Russian Academy of Sciences (2021 - Current)
+- Data Scientist in the Institute of Control Sciences of Russian Academy of Sciences (2021 - Current)
 - School 21 student (2022 - Current)
 - Specialization Deep Learning Coursera.
 Field of study: Information and Communication Technologies (02/2020 – 05/2020)